 I love the way the dark brown sets off the rainbow colors, but my middle-aged eyes are not as enamored of the challenge that crocheting with dark colors presents.

-While I did my best not to make any mistakes — counting my stitches as I went round by round — occasionally, I would have a question and need to go back to make sure that things were as I had counted them, and while at one point I had to frog one round, for the most part it went well, and today, shortly after lunch, I finished crocheting the edges and handles of the bag which currently measures 31″ across.
+While I did my best not to make any mistakes — counting my stitches as I went round by round — occasionally, I would have a question and need to go back to make sure that things were as I had counted them, and while at one point I had to frog one round, for the most part it went well, and today, shortly after lunch, I got this particular WIP into shape and finished crocheting the edges and handles of the bag which currently measures 31″ across.

 Here is a photo with a tape measure to give some sense of the scale: